 She quoted Wenn Lawson and told the group that Wenn is now gender-neutral and repeatedly referred to him as she.

 She said that girls internalise behaviours and symptoms but boys externalise.

 She said that you should keep electronic devices out of children's bedrooms at night due to "neurons coming off the phone."
 I hope I misheard- but dear lord!

-However I will be writing to Middletown Autism Centre about the issues outlined above.
+However, I will be writing to the training provider about the issues outlined above.